 Since many Americans spend more waking hours in the kitchen than almost anywhere else in the house, why not transform your kitchen into a beautiful space that truly inspires you to prepare healthy meals?
 “But,” you might be thinking, “Most kitchen improvements are expensive, right?”
 Wrong!
 Cheap kitchen makeovers are possible and many are easy do-it-yourself projects.
 For starters, give your walls a facelift with new paint and a wallpaper border.
 Before putting the paintbrush away, freshen up your dark cabinets with a bright complementary color and add new hardware.
 Replacing countertops or flooring, as well as upgrading your faucet, can also provide a quick and inexpensive revamp.

-Cooking at Home is More Appealing with a Better Range Hood
+2. Make Cooking at Home More Appealing with a Better Range Hood

 If you’re making the effort to purchase and prepare healthy food, it’s only right to ensure your fridge is clean and up to the task of preserving your edibles properly.
 Start by setting the right level of cold.
 Keep your refrigerator’s interior temperature at 37 to 40 degrees.
 Next, check for an airtight door seal by inserting a dollar bill into the door.
 If it slips out easily when the door is closed, replace the gasket.
 Proper food storage is also important.
 Uncovered foods and liquids release moisture, making a refrigerator’s compressor work much harder, so always cover food or store it in containers.
 Also, adhering to a schedule of maintenance chores will keep your fridge clean, inside and out.
 Every six months or so, pull the fridge away from the wall and vacuum the coils on the back to remove dust and debris.
 If you have an older model with a drain pan underneath, clean it monthly to prevent mold growth.
 And if your fridge has an ice-and-water dispenser, make sure the filter is changed regularly.